 Getting married abroad

-A fee of €50 is applicable when you are getting married abroad.
-It is advisable that you organise all paperwork both with your priest and with the state well in advance.
+A fee of €50 is applicable to cover administration and postage costs when you are getting married abroad.
+It is advisable that you organise all paperwork both with your priest and with the State well in advance.